 Wildlife sanctuaries in India

-Rugged cold mountains, temperate dry flatlands, rainy river plains, dry hot deserts, damp soggy marshes and lilting alpine meadows – you name it and we have it all here in India.
-There are places where temperature goes sub-zero and there are scorching hot and humid places.
+Rugged cold mountains, temperate dry flatlands, rainy river plains, dry hot deserts, damp soggy marshes, and lilting alpine meadows – you name it and we have it all here in India.
+There are places where the temperature goes sub-zero and there are scorching hot and humid places.
 There are torrential rainfall and extreme draught too.
-And no wonder that’s the reason that the flora and fauna has been into remarkable adaptations.
+And no wonder that’s the reason that the flora and fauna have been into remarkable adaptations.

 Come and explore India if you want to dig deep into the wildlife.
 From Snow Leopards to the mighty Bengal Tigers to the rare One-Horned Rhinos and the endangered Swamp Deer, you will find them all in here.